Engineering a New Product from Your Initial Concept

 6) Finalizing Product Drawings for Production

-Once you’ve fine-tuned the design, our engineer will produce final, production ready drawings, and we will be ready to go to China for a production quote.
+Once you’ve fine-tuned the design, our engineer can produce final, production ready drawings, and we will be ready to go to China for a production quote.

 The engineering and prototyping process is different for every product.
 Some projects might require multiple design changes and prototypes, while others, if the products are simple, could be done with several sets of drawings and one prototype.
 We will work with you to expedite the product development phase as quickly as possible.